lenushealth/docs/getting_started/authorization.md

 ## Access Token

-A user's identity is authenticated using the standard OpenID Connect mechanism built into IdentityServer.
-Authenticating produces an access token for the Client.

-The access token represents the Client's permission to act on behalf of the user.
-The access token must be sent with any call to the DataServer to prove authorization.
+An access token represents a Client's permission to act on behalf of a user.
+To aquire an access token, a Client must use the standard OpenID Connect mechanism built into IdentityServer to authenticate the user.

+A Client will need:

+* Functionality to complete the OpenID Connect flow - likely this is provided by a third-party library appropriate for the platform that the Client runs on.
+* Client details: Client Id, Grant Type, Scopes, any Secret set

+The IdentityServer supports endpoint discovery via a discovery document at `https://ENVIRONMENT/.well-known/openid-configuration`, where `ENVIRONMENT` is the appropriate [environment](TODO) for your subscription.

+The grant types supported by Lenus (`authentication_code`, `implicit`, `hybrid`) mean that user authentication always takes place in a web browser.
+The user will be presented with an opertunity to provide credentials, then accept scopes requested by the Client.
+If the user completes this, an access token will be vended to the Client.

+### Using an Access Token

+With appropriate scope, an access token can be used to:

+* Read and write Samples with the [DataServer API](TODO)
+* Get user identity information from the IdentityServer's `userinfo` endpoint
+* Perform [Agent](TODO) tasks with the IdentityServer's [Agency API](TODO)

-An access token should be embedded into the HTTP request headers of a call to the DataServer as _Bearer Authorization_
+In all three cases, the access token should be embedded into the HTTP request headers of a call to the DataServer using _Bearer Authorization_:

 ```
 Authorization: Bearer <access_token>
 ```

 ## Scope

+TODO - where does this go

 Authorzation is based on OpenID scopes.